jonkingseestheworld/plastic_identifier_voila/README.md

 # That Ocean Trash Identifier!

-(simple object identification project using FastAI)
+(A simple object classification project using FastAI)

 If you also enjoy swimming or paddling in the sea like me, are you sometimes confused or angered when you think you spot a plastic bag floating in the water from afar?
 Yet when you paddle closer and a just moment before you try to pick it up, you suddenly realise it's a jellyfish.
 Oooops... good that you haven't touched it, otherwise you could have been stung.